nichol7s/timelines-site/pages/2020-march.md

 permalink: 2020/March
 ---

 We made a "Reality Tree" for the start of the pandemic for Western responses.
 For the sake of clarification, we have rolled Latin America into "the west".
-The classic eastern group of countries are omitted as are African countries.
+The classic eastern group of countries are omitted.
+As are African countries.
 It is also backdated 12+ months to March 2020.
 It concerns the western responses to the pandemic as of that time.
 These countries were mostly aiming to "flatten the curve".
 It is far from final - the more people inputting in these things, the better.

 The resulting diagram is best viewed on a laptop or desktop.
 Click/tap to zoom in: